jenniferthompson/drug-spending/data/README.md

 1. [Tidy the data](https://en.wikipedia.org/wiki/Tidy_data), using `lower_snake_case` for variable
 and file names and ISO format (YYYY-MM-DD) for dates.
+1. Fork this repo, if you haven't already.
+In `/data`, add a data dictionary for your data source named `[datasource]_dictionary.md`, along with any script(s) you used to scrape, tidy, etc.
+    - We have a [data dictionary template](data_dictionary_template.md); for more specifics, check out the other data dictionaries available in this folder.
+    - Feel free to create a subfolder for your scripts if you have several files.
+    - Be specific when you name the scripts - eg, `scrape_druglist_from_genomejp.py` is better than `drugscraping.py`.
-1. Submit a pull request to this repo with a file containing a data dictionary for your data source named `[datasource]_dictionary.md`; it'll be reviewed by our maintainers.
-We have a [data dictionary template](data_dictionary_template.md), or you can look at our other dictionary files for inspiration.
+1. Submit a pull request to this repo with your data dictionary and scripts; it'll be reviewed by our maintainers.
 1. Once the PR is merged, become a contributor to our [repo at data.world](https://data.world/data4democracy/drug-spending) if you haven't already, then upload your final data set and label it "clean data" (click on Edit).
-Add a link to the data dictionary in the Description field.
-If you'd like to add the raw data as well (eg, XLSX files), feel free; make sure to label it "raw data." *(If you'd rather not join data.world, a maintainer can do this as well.
+Add a link to the data dictionary in the Description field. *(If you'd rather not join data.world, a maintainer can do this as well.
 It's a fun place, though!)*
+    - If you'd like to add the raw data as well (eg, XLSX files), feel free; make sure to label it "raw data."
-1. Bonus points: Edit the info for each field in your data.world dataset with a detailed description.
+    - Bonus points: Edit the info for each field in your data.world dataset with a detailed description.
-1. Submit a PR to update this overview file (this can be done by contributors or maintainers).
+1. Submit a PR to update this overview file (this can be done by you or maintainers).
-1. Receive our grateful thanks.
+1. Receive our grateful thanks, likely including emoji.

 ### Overview of Currently Available Datasets

+All datasets are available in our [repo on data.world](https://data.world/data4democracy/drug-spending).
+If individual datasets can be queried, direct links are included.

 ---